 The Weston A. Bousfield Psychology Building contains 87,000 square feet and was constructed in 1974.
 Its three levels contain offices, classrooms, research laboratories and animal care facilities.

-Previously in the UCONN 2000 program, the animal care facilities were renovated and roofs and plazas re-built.
+Previously in the UCONN 2000 program, the animal care facilities were renovated and roofs and plazas rebuilt.
 The programs of the Psychology Department are in increasingly high demand with expanded enrollment and rapidly increasing research activity.
-An addition with selective renovations to the existing structure has been deemed essential.
-The new addition will provide improved laboratories for various clinical and research programs and other improvements include new sprinklers, roof, and repair of leaking concrete walls as well as electrical and acoustical upgrades.
-The University, through a Construction Manager at Risk, began construction in spring 2012.
-Work is anticipated to be complete in June, 2013.
+An addition with selective renovations to the existing structure was deemed essential.
+The new addition provides improved laboratories for various clinical and research programs; other improvements include new sprinklers, roof, and repair of leaking concrete walls, as well as electrical and acoustical upgrades.
+Construction was completed summer 2013.